 - Research Scholarships- keep your eye out for scholarships that open in January this is a great opportunity to reduce college costs.
 A quick google search of “Scholarships that open in January 2015,” should do the trick.

-- Look into the new retirement contribution limits– The treasury Department has announced inflation adjusted figured for retirement account saving for 2014, this will effect wage and salary types and the self-employed.
-Learn how you can bump up your contributions to the new max, click here.
+- Look into the new retirement contribution limits– The Treasury Department has announced inflation-adjusted figures for retirement account saving for 2014, this will affect wage and salary types and the self-employed.
+To learn how you can bump up your contributions to the new max, click here.

 Tip no.7 Let 2015 be the year you break free.
 Getting rid of your debt this year can be as easy as you would like it to be.
 Imagine never again getting a letter in the mail with big red numbers telling you it’s time to pay off that coach you bought 4 years ago.
 The easiest way to accomplish getting rid of your debt is by:

 - Preparing: Create a list of everything you owe.
 Start from your smallest debt to your largest i.e. Visa card- $200, Master card- $1,800, Car- $3,500, student loans- $5,000, etc.